 The Rowena Plateau is truly a sight to see in the springtime.
 The normally dry scrub oak savanna bursts forth with color between late March to early May.
 Thousands of blooming wildflowers carpet the hillsides as far as the eye can see.
 From the showy yellow Balsam Root to the varying shades of blue or yellow Lupine to the brilliant clusters of red or orange Indian Paintbrush.
-We will stop first for a sack lunch at a local vineyard with a little wine sampling.
+Be sure to bring a sack lunch to eat when we stop off at a local vineyard for a wine tasting.
 We will continue on to the wildflowers, and later watch ospreys and hawks soaring high above while enjoying a snack at the Rowena viewpoint that overlooks the eastern end of the Columbia River Gorge.

 OptionsWe can also make the tour alcohol-free and go right into the wildflowers